Building Control Frequently Asked Questions

-Yes, even if the garage is integral or is detached, as the use of the garage has changed, the works may be involve the renovation of thermal elements and the energy status of the garage will change.
+Yes, even if the garage is integral or is detached, as the use of the garage has changed, the works may involve the renovation of thermal elements and the energy status of the garage will change.

 Do I need to get Building regulation approval for converting my loft into an additional habitable room such as a playroom, study or bedroom?

-Yes, as the loft would have only have been designed and meant for storage.
+Yes, as the loft would have only been designed and meant for storage.
 The conversion must be carried out to habitable standards, in terms of fire safety, structure, thermal and acoustic insulation, ventilation, and access.

 Do I need to get Building regulation approval for converting my basement or cellar into an additional habitable room such as a playroom, study or bedroom?

 Yes, as the basement or cellar would only have been designed and meant for storage.
-The conversion must be carried out to habitable standards, in terms of fire safety, structure, thermal and acoustic insulation, ventilation, and access
+The conversion must be carried out to habitable standards, in terms of fire safety, structure, thermal and acoustic insulation, ventilation, and access.

 No, provided the repairs are not of a large nature, such as the rebuilding of a wall or a small-scale replacement of existing works or materials on a like for like basis.